PKUHPC/CraneSched/docs/deployment/Backend/Rocky9.md

 timedatectl set-ntp true
 ```

----

-### 1.3 Disable Firewall
+### 1.3 Configure Firewall

-To disable the firewall completely:
+!!! tip
+    If you have multiple nodes, perform this step on **each node**.
+Otherwise, inter-node communication will fail.

+    Please see the config file `/etc/crane/config.yaml` for port configuration details.

 ```bash
 systemctl stop firewalld